Community Wellbeing Fund

 • 2 were deferred

-Those applications which did not receive funding were declined for a number of reasons, primarily due to the requested investment and outcomes not being sufficiently aligned to the Council’s priorities and vision.
+The 13 applications which did not receive funding were declined for various reasons, primarily due to the requested investment and outcomes not being sufficiently aligned to the Council’s priorities and vision.
+No projects were cancelled.

-Applications were more likely to be highly scored on liveability and for taking place within the city centre.
-Fewer applications were seen which scored highly on promoting economic and environmental wellbeing.
+Applications were more likely to be highly scored on liveability (social and cultural wellbeing) and for economic wellbeing to the city.
+Fewer applications were seen which scored highly on enhancing city centre vibrancy and environmental wellbeing.

 Refer to the document below for a full list of the applications and their funding outcomes: